 local: all gradients are copied to CPU memory and weights are updated there.

-device: both gradients aggregation and weight updating are run on GPUs.
-It also attempt to use GPU peer-to-peer communication, which potentially accelerate the communication.
+device: both gradients’ aggregation and weight updating are run on GPUs.
+It also attempts to use GPU peer-to-peer communication, which potentially accelerates the communication.
 But this option may result in higher GPU memory usage.

 When using a large number of GPUs, e.g. >=4, we suggest using